Background pattern

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or think you may be pregnant, consult your doctor or pharmacist before using any medication.
-Eplerenona has not been evaluated for use during pregnancy in humans.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using any medicine.
+The effect of eplerenone during pregnancy in humans has not been evaluated.

-The safety of eplerenona during breastfeeding is unknown.
-Your doctor will decide with you whether to stop breastfeeding or suspend treatment.
+It is not known whether eplerenone is excreted in breast milk.
+Your doctor will decide with you whether to interrupt breastfeeding or suspend treatment.

 After taking Eplerenona Teva-ratio, you may feel dizzy.
 If this happens, do not drive or operate machinery.